arthsaAr/Streaks/README.md

 Issues and pull requests are welcome.
 For major changes, please open an issue first to discuss what you'd like to change.

+This project also served as a hands-on way to learn the full build-and-deployment process — from scaffolding an Expo app to publishing on the Google Play Store — which is why the initial feature set is intentionally basic.

 ## License

 [MIT](LICENSE)